SamuelOvuema/Dareyio-pbl/Project3.md

 There are three actions that our To-Do application needs to be able to do:

 1. Create a new task
-2. Display list of all tasks
+2. Display a list of all tasks
 3. Delete a completed task
 Each task will be associated with some particular endpoint and will use different standard HTTP request methods: POST, GET, DELETE.